kwertyops/byte-of-python/src/list_methods.md

 `insert(i: int, x)->None`

-The `insert()` method adds to the list by insertng `x` at index `i`.
-The index `i` should be a valid index, and the new value will be inserted before the item at that index.
+The call `your_list.insert(i, x)` adds to the list by insertng the value `x` at index `i`.
+The index `i` should be a valid index for the new value, and the new value will be inserted before the item at that index.
 See below how the contents of the list evolves after several calls to `insert()`:

 ```python